syncfusion-content/xamarin.android-docs/xamarin-android/SfPullToRefresh/getting-started.md

 ### Adding a simple layout as the PullableContent

-You can add any view, as the pullable content of SfPullToRefresh using [SfPullToRefresh.PullableContent](https://help.syncfusion.com/cr/cref_files/xamarin-android/sfpulltorefresh/Syncfusion.SfPullToRefresh.Android~Syncfusion.SfPullToRefresh.SfPullToRefresh~PullableContent.html) property to refresh it.
-Refer the below code example in which a simple linear layout is added as pullable content of SfPullToRefresh.
+Any view can be added as the pullable content, use the [SfPullToRefresh.PullableContent](https://help.syncfusion.com/cr/cref_files/xamarin-android/sfpulltorefresh/Syncfusion.SfPullToRefresh.Android~Syncfusion.SfPullToRefresh.SfPullToRefresh~PullableContent.html) property to refresh it.
+Refer to the following code example in which a simple linear layout is added as pullable content:

 {% highlight c# %}